Sewanee-raval/Sewanee-raval/README.md

 This is my profile for anything related to University of the South activities.

-All repositories will be private.
+All Univeristy of the South specific repositories will be private.
+Repoitories that are forks or are based off another repository will be public.

 My public repositories can be found in my personal profile @rgval

+Public Repositories
+autodoc - Fork of Hernan Fernandez's Automatic Unix Server Documentation System

+Recordings - fork of Valentine Vucea recordings

 <!--